x

 The crash report concluded another driver ran a stop sign.

 "When I looked in the back seat, his face just looked stunned.
 He wasn't crying, and I just told him, like, 'We're gonna get out of this car.'
 When I lifted him out, he said, 'Fire truck!'
-So, I kind of new, like OK, he's OK," Grommeck exhaled.
+So, I kind of knew, like OK, he's OK," Grommeck exhaled.

 Coincidentally, the crash happened in front of Summerfield Fire Dept., so help arrived quickly.

-A MOTHER'S INSINCT
+A MOTHER'S INSTINCT

 "The only physical issue that we could see with our eyes was the abrasions from the actual car seat strap sticking to his neck," Reich said.